 Level Premium Term Life Insurance

-Term life insurance can be purchased for one year or renewed on an annual basis.
-Coverage can also be bought in predetermined timeframe lengths of coverage without increasing premium rates.
+Term life insurance can be purchased for one year or renewed on an annual basis, or even a combination.
+Coverage can also be bought in predetermined time frame lengths of coverage without increasing premium rates.
 This kind of coverage is known as level premium term life insurance.

 Level premium term life insurance features fixed premium rates that will never increase during the duration of predetermined terms of coverage.
 A 5-year or 20-year term life insurance policy will feature fixed premiums for the duration of the coverage.